 - If necessary, stay stitch the edges of the facings and neck.
 Since the neck is cut on the bias it can stretch out of shape as it is being handled in the sewing process.
 Stay stitching prevents the neck from stretching and wrinkling.

-- Sew the facing front and back at the shoulders with right sides together.
+- Sew the facing front and back at the shoulders with the right sides together.

-- Sew the garment front and back at the shoulders with right sides together.
+- Sew the garment front and back at the shoulders with the right sides together.